Influencer Mom Says She's Ditching Santa, And Parents Are Divided Over Her Reasoning

 "I will be lying to my kids idc," one hit back, as another added: "I think your kids would care that you 'lied to them' - that lie of one of the best and favourite childhood memories I have.
 I loved believing in Santa."Another brutally called it a "goofy and foolish" take, suggesting, "Santa is one of the most Christian concepts that teaches the value of giving and goodwill."Beyond personal choices, many commenters worried about the social fallout.
 Some also voiced concerns about how her approach might affect other children: "Just don't let them ruin it for my children."

-One joked, "I am sure all the other parents of the kids in your kids' class will love you guys when they all get told."Whether you're team Santa or team 'no Santa,' one thing's clear: festive debates are here to stay, and they're no longer just reserved for the dinner table.
+One joked, "I am sure all the other parents of the kids in your kids' class will love you guys when they all get told."Then the argument escalated from “it’s just imagination” to “you deserve coal,” and suddenly this was no longer about cookies and milk.

 Parenting decisions that once stayed private now play out publicly, inviting judgment from strangers who feel entitled to weigh in.